Procard Policy & Procedure Manual

 - The ProCard may not be used to obtain cash advances, to pay for personal expenditures incurred while traveling or to pay for travel expenses incurred by anyone not conducting University business

-- Supporting documentation must be provided and maintained for ALL transactions, regardless of dollar amount
+- Supporting documentation must be provided and maintained for all transactions $25 and greater

-- When lodging is required, cardholders may use the ProCard for personal meals at a per diem allowance as determined by the U.S. General Services Administration CONUS (Continental United States) rate for the location and time the event occurred (http://www.luc.edu/finance/policies.shtml)
+- When lodging is required, cardholders may use the ProCard for personal meals at a per diem allowance as determined by the U.S. General Services Administration CONUS (Continental United States) rate for the location and time the event occurred.
+Please refer to the Finance page for the Per diem.

 - The ProCard may not be used for gasoline for personal vehicles.
 Instead, a mileage reimbursement must be requested via Expense Reimbursement Form.
 The ProCard may be used to pay for gasoline for rental vehicles.

 Important Note: Cardholders may use their ProCards to pay for LUC business related travel arrangements for other employees within their department, students and University guests rather than requiring these individuals to pay out-of-pocket and be reimbursed after the fact.
 However, these charges must be authorized and processed by the cardholder and the appropriate documentation to support any charges must be collected.

 - Vendors are selected for the Preferred Vendors Listing using various performance measurement criteria.
-This criterion includes but is not limited to: e-commerce technology, advanced billing and invoicing processes, service excellence, and product quality to name a few
+This criterion includes but is not limited to: e-commerce technology, advanced billing and invoicing processes, service excellence, and product quality

 - The overall goal of the vendor selection process is to reduce the number of vendors of major commodities and services to the University